Martingales arising from minimal submanifolds and other geometric contexts: Definitions and preliminary results

 (We can think of $\hat{G}$ or $\check{G}$ as giving the analogous Jacobi fields of a radially symmetric comparison manifold.)
 Observe that $|J_i(r_t)|^2 =1$ for $i=2,\ldots,n$ and $|J_1(r_t)|^2 =\sin^2\vphi_t$.
 Thus we have that (refer to Equation \eqref{Eqn:BasicDecomp})

+(Of course, we also have that $\hat{G}$ gives a lower bound, and $\check{G}$ an upper bound, on the lengths of the corresponding Jacobi fields, by the Rauch comparison theorem.)
 Note that $\hat{G}$ and $\check{G}$ depend only on the geometry of $M$ (and $r$).
 Further, these expressions depend only on $\Lambda_t$ and not on the particular choice of the $v_{i,t}$ (so they are ``invariant'' in the geometric language sometimes used), which justifies the local (or even pointwise) nature of our choice of frame.

 As mentioned, we will frequently denote $ \frac{1}{2} \lp\sum_{i=1}^n I(J_i)\rp$ by $v_t$.
 We now collect the specific estimates on the lengths of Jacobi fields (given in terms of $\hat{G}$ and $\check{G}$) and on $v_t$ that we will use.
 To make the notation less cumbersome, throughout the rest of the paper we will write $\ltwo r$ for $\log(\log r)$ and $\lthree r$ for $\log( \log(\log r ))$.